xuejianxianzun/PBDWiki/docs/README.md

 ----------

-Currently there are only simplified Chinese documents.
+Currently there are only Chinese documents.
 Users in other languages can use the translation program to view or submit translations.

 It is recommended to use Pull Requests to submit translation: